Skip to main content

 Challenges and Barriers to Adoption

-Despite its promises, there are a few challenges to the proposed framework for participatory grantmaking.
-However, the benefits of this model far outweigh its drawbacks, and there are several opportunities to address these challenges to establish a more sustainable model.
+Despite its promises, participatory grantmaking faces a few challenges.
+However, the benefits of this model far outweigh its drawbacks, and several opportunities exist to address these challenges to establish a more sustainable approach.

 • Challenge: The participatory grantmaking process’s time and resource intensity may deter grantmakers from engaging.